yucathy/pdf-chat-api/README.md

 docker-compose up --build
 ```
 Then open http://localhost:8000
-And
+and
-http://localhost:8051 (UI to upload pdf using stramlit)
+http://localhost:8501 (UI to upload pdf using stramlit)

 ### 4. Run test file
 ```bash